IDE viewing modes

 In the Switch popup, select View Mode, and then select the required viewing mode.

 Quick exit from the viewing mode

 You can quickly exit the presentation mode by pressing Double Shift and searching for an exit mode action, for example, Exit Presentation Mode.

-You can map actions that toggle viewing modes to your preferred key combinations as described in Configuring keyboard shortcuts.
+You can map actions that toggle viewing modes to your preferred key combinations as described in Configure keyboard shortcuts.